soundpress/RulesOfNYC/docs/c02/index.rst

    (2) Lubricating oil removal operations.

       (A) Automatic removal system.
 An ammonia refrigerating system equipped to remove lubricating oil from system piping and equipment by means of a rigid-piped automatic oil return or transfer system does not require manual removal of lubricating oil.
-If for any reason lubricating oil is manually removed from such a system, the removal process shall be conducted in accordance with 6 RCNY § 606-01
+If for any reason lubricating oil is manually removed from such a system, the removal process shall be conducted in accordance with R606-01
 										(c)(2)(B) and (d)(2).

       (B) Manual removal from system.
 The manual removal of lubricating oil from an ammonia refrigerating system that allows such oil to collect in system piping and equipment outside of the compressor shall be conducted in accordance with the following procedures:

-         (1) If the ammonia refrigerating system is equipped with dual shut-off valves in series, the second valve in the direction of flow from the system is a self-closing valve that closes upon release of manual pressure or other approved automatic shut-off device, and the oil is removed from the system through such valves, the oil removal process shall be personally conducted by at least one certificate of qualification holder who has been trained in the written oil removal procedure required by 6 RCNY § 606-01
+         (1) If the ammonia refrigerating system is equipped with dual shut-off valves in series, the second valve in the direction of flow from the system is a self-closing valve that closes upon release of manual pressure or other approved automatic shut-off device, and the oil is removed from the system through such valves, the oil removal process shall be personally conducted by at least one certificate of qualification holder who has been trained in the written oil removal procedure required by R606-01
 										(d)(2).
 Absent an imminent threat to life or safety, such certificate of qualification holder shall not leave the removal process unattended while it is ongoing.

-         (2) If the ammonia refrigerating system is not equipped with such dual shut-off valves, the oil removal process shall be personally conducted by a certificate of qualification holder who has been trained in the written oil removal procedure required by 6 RCNY § 606-01
+         (2) If the ammonia refrigerating system is not equipped with such dual shut-off valves, the oil removal process shall be personally conducted by a certificate of qualification holder who has been trained in the written oil removal procedure required by R606-01
 										(d)(2).
 A second certificate of qualification holder trained in such procedure shall monitor the oil removal process from a location in direct line of sight of the removal process, with ready access to a means of egress to the outdoors.
 Absent an imminent threat to life or safety, neither certificate of qualification holder may leave the oil removal process unattended while it is ongoing.

 (d) Operational Requirements.